-If you're after self storage in Lewisham then ABC Selfstore is just the place.
-We've been offering storage for the Lewisham area from our Southwark store located on Ossory Road in London SE1 for over 17 years.
+ABC Selfstore have been offering storage for the Lewisham area from our Southwark store located on Ossory Road in London SE1 for some 17 years.

 As an independent family owned business we're a refreshing change to large corporate storage companies.
 We appreciate good customer service and great value ourselves - which is why with ABC you get a whole host of benefits that you won't find anywhere else :